Power Take-offs for Ford Transmissions: Specifications, Applications, and What to Expect

 Things to Remember and Looking Ahead

 Defining your application, operating conditions, and most importantly what auxiliary equipment you are going to power are all critical in building a successful hydraulic system on a Ford truck.
-Not knowing what your transmission is capable of doing when a PTO is installed can be costly, inefficient, and force you in to unnecessary downtime.
+Not knowing what your transmission can do when a PTO is installed can be costly, inefficient, and force you into unnecessary downtime.

-Looking ahead, expect continued innovation and changes when working with a Ford vocational truck.
-At any point in your process of building a system, whether it is a brand new application or if it is one you’ve been doing for years, always be sure to keep up-to-date on the specs of the transmission, your application parameters, and the PTO you are using to power your equipment.
+At any point in your process of building a system, whether it is a brand-new application or if it is one you’ve been doing for years, always be sure to keep up to date on the specs of the transmission, your application parameters, and the PTO you are using to power your equipment.